Clip path

 1 to 3 years 2 months

-Salary – It is to be noted that the workers' salary during their probation cannot be less than 80% of their minimum wages specified in the employment contract.
+It should be noted that workers' salaries during probation cannot be less than 80% of the minimum wages specified in the employment contract.

 Termination of employment in China